How Combining Handwriting & Literacy Lead to Student Success

 - Reinforcement of Proper Handwriting Technique Across Subjects

 Combining handwriting and literacy lessons gives students the opportunity to apply the same handwriting technique in various subjects.
-Journals and paper that contain the same structure as students’ handwriting workbooks can serve as additional practice that can happen passively as students become fluent in other academic areas.
+Journals and paper that contain the same structure as students’ handwriting student editions can serve as additional practice that can happen passively as students become fluent in other academic areas.

 - Student Engagement through Creative Lesson Design